-How To Build an Indoor Bunny Cage A 3-level condo with open top and bottom
+How To Build an Indoor Bunny Cage A 3-level rabbit condo with open top and bottom

-There are lots of different bunny cages on the market.
+There are many different bunny cages on the market.
 Some are roomy with solid bottoms; others are tight with wire bottoms that can injure a rabbit's foot.
-Mopsy prefers a high quality multi-level condo, like the ones made by Leith Petwerks, or a lovingly crafted home-built condo, which he'll show you how to make.
+Mopsy* prefers a high quality multi-level condo, like the ones made by Leith Petwerks, or a lovingly crafted home-built condo, which he'll show you how to make now.

 Materials